randycoulman/DoubleAgents/README.md

 # Creating a DoubleAgent

-There are three kinds of `DoubleAgent`:
+There are four kinds of `DoubleAgent`:

 * A standalone `DoubleAgent` acts as an instance of its target class.
 This is the normal usage.
 A standalone `DoubleAgent` is created by